Our environmental justice (EJ) experience includes:

-- Successfully representing a leading waste management company in obtaining permits to expand a landfill under state regulatory scheme in which objectors asserted various claims, including EJ concerns.
+- Successfully representing a leading waste management company in obtaining permits to expand a landfill under a state’s regulatory scheme in which objectors asserted various claims, including EJ concerns.

 - Advising a leading utility company on considering EJ in the selection of an alternative site after the initial site faced community opposition.

 - Counseling a large municipality subject to Title VI investigation by EPA and the U.S. Department of Transportation, which included:

 - Representing the municipality in written and oral communications with relevant agencies;

 - Assessing the vulnerability of the municipality to Title VI claims and the substantive basis of the underlying Title VI complaint; and

 - Representing and advising the municipality on engagement and alignment with other recipients subject to the same investigation.